Stagestruck: The Fruits of Poetry

 In 1999, Time magazine named its pick for “the song of the century.”
 That song was “Strange Fruit,” perhaps an odd choice from the songbook of the era that gave birth to blues, jazz, musical comedy and rock’n’roll.
 Written in the late 1930s by a schoolteacher named Abel Meeropol, it’s a mournful tune set to a bitter lyric about an appalling topic – lynching in the Jim Crow South.

 Meeropol wrote the song under a pseudonym because his left-wing sympathies made him politically vulnerable at a time when Red-baiting was already on the rise.
-He was close friends with Julius and Ethel Rosenberg, and after their execution 1953 on charges of espionage (now largely discredited) he and his wife Anne adopted their two young sons, Michael and Robert.
+After fellow activists Julius and Ethel Rosenberg were executed in 1953 on charges of espionage (now largely discredited) he and his wife Anne adopted their two young sons, Michael and Robert.

-The two sons now both live in the Valley, where Robert founded the Rosenberg Fund for Children, whose mission is supporting American families targeted for their political beliefs and activities.
+The two sons eventually settled in the Valley, where Robert founded the Rosenberg Fund for Children, whose mission is supporting American families targeted for their political beliefs and activities.
 Robert’s wife Ellen, a novelist, is a co-founder of the local Straw Dog Writers Guild.
 Those two passions have now intersected in the Abel Meeropol Social Justice Writing Award, which honors those who, like its namesake, “work to change the world through literature and the arts.”

 The first recipient is activist poet Patricia Smith.
 She will be celebrated this Sunday in a free public event at Gateway City Arts in Holyoke, where she’ll will read from her work and discuss “writing as resistance.”
 Local singer-songwriter Pamela Means will perform “Strange Fruit.”